-If you want a photo next to your text, indicate 1 row with 2 columns, as shown here.Creating a table with two cells.
+If you want a photo next to your text, indicate 1 row with 2 columns.

 In the Image Properties box, type the Internet address (URL) where your image is stored.

-You can get the URL from your image hosting service or Web site or by locating the image on the Internet and copying the URL from the top of your browser.
+You can get the URL from your image hosting service, from your website, or by locating the image on the Internet and copying the URL from the top of your browser screen.
 If you want to alter the size of your image, you can also type the width or height (or both), in pixels, in the Dimensions boxes.

 The HTML code for the image appears inside the text area.

-Click Row 1 Cell 2 on your screen and enter the description text you want to appear next to the picture.
+Click the Row 1 Cell 2 on your screen, and enter the description text you want to appear next to the picture.

-For convenience, you can also open an auction description you’ve already written in Windows Notepad and copy and paste it into the space.
+For convenience, you can also open a listing description you’ve already written in Windows Notepad, and copy and paste it into the space.